 - Flexibility: Metafields are more flexible.
 This helps safely import commerce data.

 - Standard meta fields: Standard meta fields simplify custom themes to start working out of the box on stores across market verticals.

 - Presentation hints: Add presentation hints to meta fields for rendering store data

 For example, developers can add metafield definitions as default settings to allow merchants to upload images or PDF files more quickly.
 Metafields are a huge time-saver for merchants and give them control over changes without outsourcing.

 Shopify 2.0 for developers

-A suite of new developer tools is now available that can be used to test, develop, and deploy themes.
+A suite of new theme development tools is now available that can be used to test, develop, and deploy themes.